Welcome to Hackaday's Circuit Sculpture Contest. Show us how beautiful wires and components can be when they themselves are the art!

 Update: Congratulations to the Winners: https://hackaday.com/?p=340935

 Go beyond the printed circuit board and let the wires that connect components become art!
 Circuit Sculptures use wire and components to make something visually interesting, while still being a functioning circuit.
-Here are two great examples that inspired this contest:
+Here's an example that inspired this contest:

 Synth sculpture by Eirik Brandal